I Am (Chrisette Michele album)

-I Am is the debut studio album by American R&B recording artist Chrisette Michele, released in the United States on June 19, 2007, by Def Jam Recordings.
+I Am is the debut studio album by American R&B singer Chrisette Michele, released in the United States on June 19, 2007, by Def Jam Recordings.
+The album's third single, "Be OK", won the 2009 Grammy Award for Best Urban/Alternative Performance.

 Production

 Michele began working on the music that would make up I Am before she had a recording contract, and started promoting her work by visiting events for independent artists.
 During this time, she caught the attention of L.A.
 Reid, who later signed her to Island Def Jam, where she got support from producers such as Babyface, will.i.am, and John Legend.

 The video for the album's lead single "If I Have My Way" premiered on VH1 Soul.
 The video for her second single "Best of Me" premiered on July 6, 2007, on Yahoo!
 Music, and was later added to VH1's video rotation.
 "Be OK", which features will.i.am, was released as the third single from the album, whose music video was on BET's 106 & Park on December 18, 2007.
 "Love Is You" was the fourth and final single and was released in 2008.